adaltas/node-shell/doc/usage/tutorial.md

 - `params` - the parameters object derived from `argv`
 - `config` - the configuration object used to initialise the parameters instance

-Let's create the files with modules which will export functions "append" and "read".
+Let's create the files with modules which will export functions "append" and "view".
 The content of the file `./routes/append.js`:

 ```js